shroysha/control-computer-app-client/README.md

 > see JavaDoc: [JavaDoc](docs/javadoc/index.html)

 ## Description
-A client used to control a computer server
+Client used to control a computer hosting the webapp

 ### Tags
 [Java, Application]